 Music of the spheres

-Certain Urizen Stargazers (and more rarely, Magi) understand the complex resonance between the flow of magic and musical composition, and use this to form the basis of their rituals.
+Certain Urizen stargazers (and more rarely, mages) understand the complex resonance between the flow of magic and musical composition, and use this to form the basis of their rituals.
 Some wizards perform themselves; others prefer to form a partnership with a musician or musical group, using the music as a framework for their own meditation and control of power.

 Like runes and dramaturgy, the music of the spheres is a means of placing magic in context and understanding it.
 The most traditional method of ritual music, was discovered centuries ago by Silutaris, Mistress of the Chimes, and is described below.
 It is well understood by Urizen scholars that Silutaris' method for accessing the music of the sphere is just one approach - many musical magicians have developed their own approaches.